conduktor/conduktor-coding-challenge/frontend-developers/README.md

 ## The OpenAPI specification to use for this challenge

-[Click here to get the OpenAPI](openapi.yaml) you have to work with (just mock it), and below its quick overview:
+Check the [openapi.yaml](openapi.yaml) you have to work with (just mock it), and below its quick overview:

 - GET and POST `/clusters`: list and create clusters
 - GET and POST `/clusters/:clusterId/topics`: list and create topics